Just pairing the words “social media and relationships” together gives me anxiety.

 Although the topic may seem unnecessary, it’s not.
 It’s a real issue – an issue that I wanted to write about because when it comes to social media and relationships, there isn’t much out there.

 The topic of social media and relationships is one of those guilt and shame-inducing unmentionables that we’re too scared to admit we have an issue with.
-We’re scared because there’s a part of us that feels like we have no right to impinge on someone else’s right to do whatever they want with their OWN accounts.
+We’re scared because there’s a part of us that feels like we have no right to impose on someone else’s right to do whatever they want with their OWN accounts.

 “He/she had these accounts (and a life!) before me.
 Who am I to have a problem with it?”